ainulhudamohdrazikin/Covid19_Predictions_using_LSTM/README.md

 ### **Credits:**
-The source of the dataset are 100% from MOH Github.
+The source of the dataset are 100% from MoH Malaysia.
-Check out for the latest dataset from here:
+Check out for the latest dataset from their GitHub just one click away :) :
 [Github MoH](https://github.com/MoH-Malaysia/covid19-public/tree/main/epidemic)